Greetings,

 infatuated with your creature.

-When you saw that this tree could bear no
+When you saw that this tree could bear no fruit

 but the fruit of death